Quit-your-job-and-travel-the-world could be the latest epitome of success for the millennials. But do you really have to quit your job to travel?

 I have no pictures to prove where I’ve been.

-I cannot post those colourful images I’ve filtered and edited.
+I cannot post those colorful images I’ve filtered and edited.

 There would be no likes or comments.